 Q: Doesn’t stormwater go into the sewer pipes and get treated at the City’s sewer plant?

-A: No. Albany has a separate stormwater system consisting of approximately 128 miles of pipes and 70 miles of ditches that discharge to various waterways without treatment.
+A: No. Albany has a separate stormwater system consisting of an estimated 135 miles of stormwater pipes and 70 miles of ditches that discharge to various waterways without treatment.
 In response to regulatory requirements, Albany has started to install some planters as natural stormwater treatment systems with road projects but most of Albany’s stormwater is discharged to waterways without treatment.

 Q: Do other communities in Oregon charge for stormwater services?
 What do they charge?

 A: Yes, approximately 40 other Oregon communities charge a separate fee for stormwater services.
-For a single family residential home owner, the service charges range from $1.00 per month in Sweet Home to $27.44 per month in Portland.
-Other examples of monthly stormwater charges for a typical home in surrounding communities include: $3.28, Lebanon; $6.90, Corvallis; and $14.09, Springfield.
+For a single family residential home owner in 2018, the service charges ranged from $1.00 per month in Sweet Home to $30.01 per month in Portland.

 Q: Can Albany choose not to comply with stormwater regulations imposed by the Federal EPA and Oregon DEQ?